 Ramzan Kadyrov’s regime in Russia’s republic of Chechnya is by far the worst manifestation of Russian President Vladimir Putin’s soft authoritarian regime.
 Kadyrov’s regime breaches the porous wall between soft and everyday authoritarianism and then some.
 The tendency in Chechnya is towards totalitarianism.
-But the quasi-totalitarian and violent Kadyrov regime is as much a manifestation of the North Caucasus’s violent culture as of Putin’s Russia.
+But the quasi-totalitarian and violent Kadyrov regime is more a manifestation of the North Caucasus’s violent culture than of Putin’s Russia.
 Like a block hole, Chechnya effects the space around it.
 Its renegade despot poses a grave threat to the stability of the Russian Federation and potentially to the survival of Putin and his regime.

 Chechnya’s Hybrid Authoritarian-Totalitarian Regime